ms-iot/content/en-US/Docs/CreateIoTCorePro.md

 ![Provisioning Package is successfully created]({{site.baseurl}}/Resources/images/CreateIoTCorePro/CreatePpkg11.png)

-## Step 3: Apply provisioning package to the device
+## Step 3: Apply the provisioning package to the device
 ___
 There are two ways to deploy the provisioning package to the device.